Guardianship Attorney in Dunkirk, Maryland

 Get the Support You Deserve

-a child with downs syndrome baking with their motherYou do not get to decide who will serve as your guardian.
+Start with a Free Initial ConsultationYou do not get to decide who will serve as your guardian.
 The court will appoint the guardian, and it may be you (the family member) or it may be an attorney who will charge a fee for serving as guardian.
 Guardians appointed by the court must attend a free court training before beginning their guardianship duties.
 We have two types of guardianships in Maryland: guardianship of the property, and guardianship of the person.

 Guardian of Property